 My study Bible is one I’ve had for over 20 years.
 Each time I read through my Bible I use a different color or style of highlighter.
 So as I look at different highlighted passages I can remember back to where I was in my life, what I was going through, the struggles I was having.
 Sometimes I smile when I remember what the Holy Spirit revealed to me in my Bible at that time, and how I’ve grown.
 Sometimes I remember the deep emotion as I see where a teardrop caused the highlighter to run, and recall the comfort my Bible brought to me.

-This month my family is reading through Psalm 119 (the longest chapter in the Bible).
-In this chapter, David expresses his love for God’s Word.
-In 176 verses David refers to God’s Word in 172 verses.
+Psalm 119 (the longest chapter in the Bible) is a poem of love to God for His Word.
+In 176 verses the psalmist refers to God’s Word in 172 verses.
 Here are just a few—

 - I have hidden Your word in my heart that I might not sin against You (v.
 11)